Wisconsin’s Johnson beats Barnes; key Senate seat stays GOP

 Johnson said he expected Republicans to do better in the midterm election, saying Democratic policies are “not good for America.”

+Johnson won by just over a point, a more narrow victory than his two previous wins in 2010 and 2016.

-“I’m surprised in Wisconsin my race was this close, I am,” Johnson said.
+“I’m surprised in Wisconsin my race was this close, I am,” Johnson said on WISN-AM.

-Barnes, the current lieutenant governor, was seeking to become the first Black senator from Wisconsin.
-Johnson was running for a third term.
+Roughly half of Wisconsin voters said the economy is the most pressing issue facing the country, according to AP VoteCast, an expansive survey of more than 3,200 voters in the state.

+Nearly all the state’s voters say inflation was a factor in how they cast their ballots.
+Roughly half named it as the single most important factor.
+Republicans were more likely to capture those voters, with about two-thirds of them casting ballots for Johnson.

 Johnson has been a top target for Democrats in swing state Wisconsin.
 He was first elected in 2010, as part of the tea party wave, and won reelection in 2016.